NebulousLabs/Sia-UI/doc/Developers.md

-To get started, run 'npm install && npm start'
+To get started, ensure you have proper golang, node, and npm environments and run 'npm install && npm start'

 # Structure